jdchart/jh-max/README.md

 - `jtol.generate`: this is a wrapper around several jtol objects designed to easily generate random tree structures.
 - `jtol.player`: this is a wrapper around several jtol objects designed to easily play levels from the generated tree structure.

+### FX

+- `spectralfreeze`: simple polyphonic spectral freezing with slide implementation.

+### Interface

+- `popupchoice`: GUI popup window asking the user for a choice.

 ### Utility

 - `bufmstosamps`: convert ms to samples depending on a buffer's sampling rate.